timburr1/timburr1.github.io/_posts/2020-03-27-technical-leader.md

 ---
 layout: post
-title: Notes from 'Becoming a Technical Leader'
+title: Notes From 'Becoming a Technical Leader'
 excerpt: Leadership is "the process of creating an environment in which people become empowered."
 author: Tim
 tags: tech